 - EPSRC Fellowships (no deadline)

 The Royal Society runs a number of fellowship schemes, including five-year University Research Fellowships, two-year Newton International Fellowships, flexible Dorothy Hodgkin Fellowships designed for those with family commitments.

-- Royal Society University Research Fellowships (internal deadline is 27th July 2017)
+- Royal Society University Research Fellowships (internal deadline 29 July 2018)